JamesFThomas/skyscraper-lifts/README.md

 - live deployed version => https://skyscraper-lifts.netlify.app/
 - github => https://github.com/JamesFThomas/skyscraper-lift

+## Back Story

+- This project was the first take home skills assessment a potential employer gave me.
+For my first attempt at this challenge I created a series of javascript functions in a single file, that logged specific messages to indicate what stage of the ride currently being completed.

 ## Application Objective

 - Design an elevator system for a skyscraper with 100 floors minimizing the amount of time spent between calling an elevator and arriving at the destination floor.